Gjunze/learngit/readme.txt

-git is a version control ststem git is free software
+Git is a distributed version control ststem
+Git is free software